Saving Russian Bill

 Ivy Forster was sentenced to a total of five months and fifteen days for prohibited reception of a wireless transmission and abetting breach of the working peace and unauthorised removal.
 Ivy survived after escaping deportation because a doctor at the Jersey General Hospital forged papers saying she was not well enough to leave the Island.

 Harold le Druillenec was sentenced to a total of five months for prohibited reception of a wireless transmissions in the company of other persons.
-Harold was sent to Belsen concentration camp and is believed to have been the only British survivor.
+Harold was sent to Belsen concentration camp and is believed to have been one of only two British survivors.

 Berthe Pitolet was sentenced to a total of four months and fifteen days for prohibited reception of a wireless transmission and abetting breach of the working peace and unauthorised removal.
 On the journey to the German camps, Berthe was with Louisa at Renne prison when it was hit by an Allied bomb.
 Berthe escaped and as she was French she quickly blended into the city population with the assistance of locals.
 One week later the city was liberated by American troops, and Berthe was free.